 EXCEPTIONS: After a fall, or if a competitor dismounts, they may be assisted to catch their horse, to adjust their saddlery, to remount or be handed any part of their equipment while they are dismounted, or after they have remounted.
+Fence judges are under no obligation to help a member remount.
 Whips, headgear or spectacles may be handed to a competitor without them dismounting.
 Fence Judges are allowed to call 1st Refusal, 2nd Refusal etc.